spoom-php/core/readme.md

 model MUST follow [this](http://nvie.com/posts/a-successful-git-branching-model/) "rules", with a little differences:

  - The 'develop' branch name MUST be 'development'
- - The commits of unfinished features (in any 'feature-*' branch) SHALL NOT have title.
-In the main branches ('development' or 'master') all commit MUST have a title (including merge commits)
+ - The commits of unfinished features (in any 'feature-*' branch) SHOULD NOT have title.
+In the main branches ('development' or 'master'...or any other) all commit MUST have a title (including merge commits)
  - Avoid unnecessary merge commits from remote update in the main branches
- - The commits in the 'master' branch MUST be tagged with the version name, with 'v0.0.0' format
+ - The commits in the 'master' branch MUST be tagged with the version name, with 'v\<version\>' format

 ### Commit message format
 `title`